 Bluesky will include up to five architects, engineers and designers tasked with creating the standards.
 The goal is for Twitter to one day become one of the various "clients" of the Bluesky network, although it is likely that the standard will take several years to develop.

 "For social media, we would like this team to find an existing decentralized standard, but, failing that, we are not afraid to create one from scratch"Said Dorsey.
 "This is the only direction we will give Twitter"

 The standard would allow Twitter to focus its "efforts on building transparent recommendation algorithms that promote healthy conversations"

 Focusing on recommendation algorithms could help Dorsey deflect some of the content moderation issues the company continues to face, such as its inability to curb hate speech.
-This was stated by Jennifer Grygiel, a professor of social media at Syracuse University.
-In an open source framework, Twitter would manage the content on the platform like Google does with the sites it hosts on its search engine.
+This was stated by Jennifer Grygiel, professor of social media at Syracuse University.
+In an open source framework, Twitter would manage the content present on the platform as Google does with the sites it hosts on its search engine.
 I translate: in Google if the sites are not doing well, adieu.
 And anyway they are "independent" sites, they are not his responsibility.

 Announcing Bluesky, Twitter seems to have understood (also by virtue of the fines caught by Facebook for having part of the responsibility for the contents that appear on the social network) that having to host on its own and manage the responsibility for all content is a business model that in the long term does not have many advantages.